Wyoming Cowboys new associate head coach Mike Grant discusses chaotic offseason - NewsBreak

 Quarterbacks Levi Williams (Utah State) and Sean Chambers (Montana State) have also left Laramie and been replaced by Utah State transfer Andrew Peasley and Snow College transfer Evan Svoboda.

-The Star-Tribune caught up with Grant, who has been a UW assistant since 2016, to discuss his new role and some of the issues the coaching staff is dealing with in this new era of the one-time transfer rule and name, image and likeness (NIL).
+The Star-Tribune caught up with Grant, who has been a UW assistant since 2016, to discuss his new role and some of the issues the coaching staff is dealing with in this new era of the one-time transfer rule and name, imagine and likeness.

 RT: What has this offseason been like for you?
 I’d imagine it’s been pretty crazy with the portal and everything else going on.